Viewer Integration

 livedoc-viewer - Run your tests — in a separate terminal, run

-dotnet test - View results — open
+dotnet test --logger LiveDoc - View results — open

 http://localhost:3100and watch results stream in